Dimethyltryptamine: Popular culture

 In the 2022 Australian film Everything in Between, the lead character smokes what is implied to be DMT in the opening sequence, which is followed by hallucination-like visual effects and an altered state of consciousness.

+Cantelmoism

+A man named Chris Cantelmo attempted to create an online cult around DMT called "Cantelmoism" in the late 2010s.
+He was a wealthy biochemist and Yale University graduate who had worked in the pharmaceutical industry for several decades, including running multiple high-performance liquid chromatography (HPLC) companies.
+Cantelmo began his DMT cult endeavor on Reddit and other social media websites after trying DMT in 2018.
+He rapidly spent his wealth in a fervent attempt to promote DMT and get as many people to try it as possible, forming a cult in the process and becoming an online spectacle.
+Among other claims, Cantelmo asserted that DMT cured his brain cancer and that it would cure all other diseases.
+However, he later admitted that he had never had brain cancer and that it had really cured his "severe" lifelong atheism, which he likened to cancer.
+Cantelmo suffered from mental health issues and died of suicide whilst under pressure of losing his home in November 2019.

 Black market

 Electronic cigarette cartridges or vape pens filled with DMT started to be sold on the black market by 2018.

 Akasha Song previously manufactured and sold DMT on the dark web and is said to have been the largest DMT producer and seller in history.

 Legal status

 International law

 Internationally, DMT is illegal to possess without authorisation, exemption or license, but ayahuasca and DMT brews and preparations are lawful.
 DMT is controlled by the Convention on Psychotropic Substances at the international level.
 The Convention makes it illegal to possess, buy, purchase, sell, to retail and to dispense without a licence.

 By continent and country

 In some countries, ayahuasca is a forbidden or controlled or regulated substance, while in other countries it is not a controlled substance or its production, consumption, and sale, is allowed to various degrees.